It is recommended that survivors report sexual abuse they suffered as a child - for support and possible criminal charges. Photo illustration: APTN

 The RCMP does have information for victims on its website.

-The woman, who APTN is not naming because criminal charges may be laid, said her mother commented on how she and the “uncle” spent so much time together when they were younger and seemed to have a good relationship.
+The woman, who APTN is not naming because criminal charges may be laid, said her mother would comment on how much time she and the “uncle” spent together when they were younger and how they appeared to have a “good” relationship.

-But the woman said that should have been a red flag.
+But the woman says that should have been a red flag.

 “He spent a lot of time with us…playing games, watching TV, wrestling,” she said.
 “That was grooming, I know [that] now.”

-“My mom went to work and left me alone with him, kind of like a babysitter,” said the woman, who has provided her medical records to police.
+“My mom went to work and left me alone with him – kind of like a babysitter,” said the woman, who revealed she has provided her medical records to police.
 “That’s when it happened.”

-She said she remembers several instances of “inappropriate touching.”
+She said she remembers several instances of “inappropriate touching” that still has her worried.

 “He should not be around our youth,” she alleged.